Jack Symons

 Jack Symons (11 May 1912 – 23 November 1993) was an Australian rules footballer who played with Richmond and Fitzroy in the Victorian Football League (VFL).

 A local, Symons made his debut for Richmond in 1934 and spent a decade with the club.
 He played in losing grand finals in 1940 and 1942 and when Richmond finally won the premiership in 1943 he was absent from the side.

-During the 1944 season he moved to Fitzroy and at the end of the year won his long-awaited premiership – against his former club, Richmond.
+During the 1944 season he moved to Fitzroy and at the end of the year won the premiership – against his former club, Richmond.